Tuesday 12 November 1940

 - Torpedo boat Fabrizi - damaged (11 dead, 17 wounded)

 The Royal Navy considers a second strike on Taranto by aircraft from HMS Illustrious during the night, but Admiral Cunningham cancels it due to poor weather at 17:00.
-The Italians, meanwhile, disperse their shipping ther to the ports of Naples, Messina and Palermo until defenses at Taranto can be improved.
+The Italians, meanwhile, disperse their shipping them to the ports of Naples, Messina, and Palermo until defenses at Taranto can be improved.
 The remaining Italian naval forces remain formidable, including three intact battleships, but the Italians apparently do not even consider sending them out against the Royal Navy.